-Any Australian who is going to the UK for more than six months, or applying from within the UK to extend their stay, is now required to pay an
+If you plan to stay for more than six months, or if you apply from within the UK to extend your stay, you'll need to pay an

-Immigration Health Surcharge as part of their application.
+Immigration Health Surcharge as part of your application.

-If you hold any class of UK visa, you may be eligible to apply for the UK's Registered Travellers Scheme (RTS) which enables faster clearance through UK border control.
+If you have a UK visa, you may be eligible to apply for the UK's Registered Travellers Scheme (RTS) for faster clearance through UK border control.
 The RTS entitles you to use electronic passport gates (or the UK/EU passport queue) at most UK airports and Eurostar stations.
-See the
+Check the

-UK Visas and Immigration website for the most up-to-date information.
+UK Visas and Immigration website for up-to-date information.

+Some airports have enhanced security procedures for passengers departing from or transiting through to the UK.
+Check the UK Department of Transport website to see which airports are affected.
+Contact your airline or travel provider for more information.
 UK airports administer extensive security screening for passengers.
 If you are flying to the UK, allow extra time for extended screenings and luggage checks at your airport of departure.
-Further information on this and on current hand luggage restrictions at UK airports can be found on the
+Check the

 Safety and security